Canon 5D Mark IV vs G16

 Body comparison: Canon 5D Mark IV vs G16

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Canon G16 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is considerably smaller (53 percent) than the Canon 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the G16 does not feature any corresponding weather-sealing.